rat626/Left-or-Right/README.md

 # Left-or-Right
-This project involves using KNN and Logistic Regression models to classify epochs of data from a motor imagery dataset to classify whether an intended movement was in the left or right direction.
+This project involves using KNN and Logistic Regression models to classify epochs of data from a motor imagery dataset to deduce whether an intended movement was in the left or right direction.

 I used an open source dataset made by the Wadsworth Center BCI R & D program(https://openneuro.org/datasets/ds004362/versions/1.0.0), which contained several trials of participants opening and closing their left and right fists according to an indication on a screen, as well as trials of them imagining opening their left or right fist in the direction corresponding to the on - screen cue.